-Synchronization in the output direction (controller as the transmitter):
+Synchronization in the output direction (CPU as the transmitter):

 The corresponding synchronization bits (OutputSyncBit and OutputSyncAck) are reset.
-Because of this, Flatstream cannot be used at this point in time to transfer messages from the controller to the module.
+Because of this, Flatstream cannot be used at this point in time to transfer messages from the CPU to the module.

-1) The controller must write 000 to OutputSequenceCounter and reset OutputSyncBit.
+1) The CPU must write 000 to OutputSequenceCounter and reset OutputSyncBit.